ShuvoMondal/Kotlin-Simple-Calculator/README.md

 # Kotlin-Simple-Calculator
-Built a simple calculator in 30 days of kotlin
+Built a simple calculator in 30 Days Of Kotlin with Google